-Spring is just around the corner!
-Do you already have plans to enjoy the Spring season in Japan?
+Spring is here!
+Do you have plans to enjoy the Spring season in Japan?
 How about going to a spring matsuri?

-Japan is famous for its festivals or matsuri (祭り), celebrated all year round, and this includes spring festivals, which you shouldn’t miss out on!
-Not only do you get to have fun the Japanese way, but you can also learn about the culture and try foods traditionally sold during festivals.
+Japan is famous for its festivals or matsuri (祭り), which are celebrated all year round, including spring festivals.
+You shouldn’t miss out on them!
+Not only can you have fun the Japanese way, but you can also learn about the culture and try foods traditionally sold during festivals.

 Wondering what matsuri you can visit in Spring?
 Worry not; we have listed five must-visit spring matsuri around Japan!